ahmadali-jamali/Original_Birth_preterm_dataset/README.md

 # Original_Birth_preterm_dataset
-Original new Birth preterm dataset and modeling.
+Original new Birth preterm dataset and modeling with classic machine learning.
-Data set has been gathered from signal of Electro histograms of 58 mothers.
+Data set has been gathered from signal of Electro histogram of 58 mothers.